 Although certain orthodontic problems may be delayed until after baby teeth fall out, a number of problems can be best corrected when the patient is young.
 The focus of treatment in Phase I is the correction of abnormal jaw growth.
 The advantage of early treatment is that it allows room for permanent teeth to properly emerge, which reduces the chance of needing extractions in the future.
 Dr. Steven Ricci offers two-phase orthodontics for young patients who visit Ricci Orthodontics.

 Some confusion exists regarding the need for certain children to begin early orthodontic treatment (Phase I) but who need to have Phase II treatment after the eruption of their permanent teeth.

-What Is Advantageous About Two-Phase Orthodontic Treatment?
+What Is Advantageous About Two-Phase Orthodontics?

 This process is a combination of tooth straightening and changes to the facial structure.
-The goal of two-phase treatment is to give your child the greatest opportunity to have the optimum functional, healthy and aesthetic result for the rest of their life.
+The goal of two-phase orthodontics is to give your child the greatest opportunity to have the optimum functional, healthy and aesthetic result for the rest of their life.